allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Disregard or refuse to resolve an existing conflict that has been brought to their attention.
     * Spread the conflict to outside of the group and into the class sessions.
     * Avoid conflicts until they become larger than they need to be.
+    * Not taking in colleagues' opinions into consideration.

 ## Infractions